joshnygaard/ecr-viewer-uncensored/containers/orchestration/README.md

 ### Running Orchestration tests

-Before running the orchestration tests, make sure you have all the services running.
+Before running the orchestration unit tests, make sure you have all the services running.
+For the integration tests, the services will be spun up automatically.

+> [!IMPORTANT]
+> Before you spin up the services using the `docker-compose.yaml` make sure you have a `.env` file.
+If you do not have a `.env` file then please copy the `.env.sample` as `.env` in order to stand up the services.

 #### Running Unit Tests